pharriso/ansible_workshop/exercises/ansible_rhel/tower-secret/README.md

-# Exercise - Tower External Secret Mananement
+# Exercise - Tower External Secret Management

 Tower has it's own built in secret management which we have used to store credentials.
 But, we can also integrate Tower with external secret management systems - namely Hashicorp Vault, CyberArk and Azure Key Manager.

 In this lab we will use Azure Key Manager to show this integration.

+Here is a link to the Ansible documentation on [Secret Management](https://docs.ansible.com/ansible-tower/latest/html/userguide/credential_plugins.html)

 ## Create user account on node1